Roy Albert Buried Alive!

 “The injury that forced Uncle Roy into the field hospital was he was near the spot where a shell landed and was buried under dirt.
-He was rescued due to the fact that only his hand was above ground and someone saw it moving and dug him out.”—Bruce Potts
+He was rescued only because his hand was aboveground, and someone saw it moving and dug him out.”—Bruce Potts

-For all the fuss over our ancestor Benjamin Franklin Potts, we mustn’t ignore his older brother, Roy Albert.
-Not only did Uncle Roy precede Ben to Camp Gordon by nine months, he shipped to France in May 1918, fought in the Somme, was wounded in battle, and still didn’t get home until April 1919, a month before Ben’s homecoming.
+For all the fuss over our ancestor Benjamin Franklin Potts, we mustn’t ignore his older brother Roy Albert.
+Not only did Uncle Roy precede Ben to Camp Gordon by nine months, he shipped to France in May 1918, fought in the Somme, was wounded in battle, and still didn’t get home until April the next year, a month before Ben’s homecoming.

 Here, then, is the story of Roy Albert Potts.
 I regret its brevity and that I never knew Great Uncle Roy.